My favorite writing involves adding humor to everyday topics. Below are three of my writing samples which incorporate humor.

 So, you see, it’s not like I’ve been slacking off here.
 I just can’t seem to focus on the task of writing when there are so many exciting people, places, and events to celebrate!
 Now if you’ll excuse me, I must gear up for National Handshake Day (tomorrow!) and Beans and Bacon Days, which start tomorrow and go through the first of July.
 But don’t worry, Simplify Your Life Day is just around the corner in August, and if all else fails, October 23rd is a National Day on Writing and I just know I’ll be able to get back to it by then!

-A sample of our family’s annual Christmas letter:
+A sample of our family’s annual Christmas letter (which was actually written without having seen UP):

 MERRY CHRISTMAS FROM THE KONERMANS’ DOG